 Store covered in a cool, dry place until ready to use.
 Hot Cocoa Mix will keep for 6-9 months.

 Whisk 2 tablespoon of hot cocoa mix into 8 oz hot milk until the sugars are dissolved.

-Top with marshmallows or whipped cream and enjoy!
+Top with mini marshmallows or whipped cream and enjoy!